What does it mean to "clear" the ELI, and how do I do it?

 a.
 The student is a native speaker of English.

 b.
-The student has received a score of 100 or better on the internet-based TOEFL, a score of 250 or better on the computer-based TOEFL, or a score of 600 or better on the paper-based TOEFL.
+The student has received a score of 100 or better on the internet-based TOEFL, or a score of 600 or better on the paper-based TOEFL, or an overall score of 7.0 or better on the academic IELTS.

 d.
 The student has received a score of 540 or better on the verbal section of the SAT if taken before March 2005, or a score of 540 or better on the critical reading section if taken in March 2005 or thereafter.